 A subset of algorithmic trading, an automated trading system (ATS), uses a computer program to sell, create, and buy orders and automatically submit them to market centres.
-It is designed to generate orders automatically based on predefined rules using a trading strategy based on advanced statistical, technical analysis and mathematical computations or input from other electronic sources.
+It is designed to generate orders automatically based on predefined rules using a trading strategy based on advanced statistical, technical analysis and mathematical computations or input from other electronic sources even while looking for automated futures trading.

-This automated trading software is generally used with electronic trading in automated markets, including electronic communication networks and automated exchanges.
+This automated futures trading software is generally used with electronic trading in automated markets, including electronic communication networks and automated exchanges.
 The electronic trading platform and the computerized trading system holds the privilege to execute repetitive tasks at maximum speed and deliver the work at a magnitude more significant than any human capacity.
 Traditional risk controls and safeguards that relied on human judgment are not appropriate for automated trading, and this has caused issues such as the 2010 Flash Crash.
-New commands such as trading curbs or circuit breakers have been implemented in some electronic markets to deal with automated trading systems.
+New commands such as trading curbs or circuit breakers have been implemented in some electronic markets to deal with automated futures trading system.